comp1100/comp1100.github.io/_sources/innovation/10_FAQs.md

 **What programming languages and frameworks will we use?**

 Whatever is required for you to build your product!
 This is a real project, and you have the flexibility to make decisions about technology.
+We won't be teaching any of these technologies -- it's up to you to figure them out.
+But we also won't be evaluating how well you use them.

-**I have a clash -- can I skip the seminar or studio and just catch up from my team?**
+**I have a clash -- can I skip the  studio and just catch up from my team?**

 Unfortunately not.
 The seminar and studios are the place where the groundwork is laid for the project.
-They are also the only place we run ID verified assessment in the course, which is required by UQ policy.
+Studios are also the only place we run ID verified assessment in the course, which is required by UQ policy.